iamvincenzo/ByBit-Market-Data-LSTM-Forecasting/README.md

 ![Predictions on validation-set](./imgs/pred_plot_validation.png)

+## Acknowledgments

+Part of this project ((forecasting-model-1) uses code with an MIT license.
+The full text of the license is available in licences/LICENSE file.

+The MIT-licensed code is derived from Bjarte Mehus Sunde https://github.com/Bjarten/early-stopping-pytorch, and is used in accordance with the terms of the MIT license.

 Part of this project (forecasting-model-2) uses code with an Apache License 2.0.
 The full text of the license is available in licences/LICENSE file.

 The Apache License 2.0 licensed code is derived from Hong Jing (Jingles) https://github.com/jinglescode/time-series-forecasting-pytorch, and is used in accordance with the terms of the Apache License 2.0.